The Dream Hotel, Kokrobite

 Kokrobite is also the first stopping point for most young volunteers, fresh from Europe and the Americas, looking to party hard before being sent to some obscure rural village in the North for two months where it’s twice as hot, dry as hell and the nightlife surmounts to a crackly speaker system drowning out any pleasant conversation in a local spot.

 In Ghanaian-English slang, a ‘spot’ is a bar where cheap plastic chairs are arranged under a tarpaulin roof and a 625ml bottle of beer costs 80p to a pound, or you can pick up a 40ml sachet of whiskey for around 12 pence.
-Some spots can be very comfortable, run by the most hospitable proprietor and serving only the coldest Savanna Dry to its valued customers.
-Others are just loud and smelly, open to shady patrons who help themselves to your refreshments without asking.

 There’s one in the northern capital of Tamale, on a rooftop overlooking the whole city.
 Serving relatively overpriced Chinese food, it offers one of the best sights in the country of thriving urban activity.
 Dominated by a mosque, the view from the Giddipass terrace is very distinct from that of any of the coastal towns.
 Hot and dry due to its proximity to the Sahara, sandstorms are frequent, termite hills litter the countryside and motorcycling makes up the primary transport.